-To widespread their malicious programs quickly, cybercriminals always look for the medium with a vast user base.
+To widespread their malicious programs quickly, cybercriminals always look for a medium with a vast user base.
 Currently, there is no better medium with a huge user base than Android.

-From the last decade, Android has become a soft target for cyberattackers to carry out illicit activities.
+Over the last decade, Android has become a soft target for cyber attackers to carry out illicit activities.
 It is because Android is an open-source program, making it highly customizable, unlike iOS.
 It is easy for cybercriminals to infiltrate an Android device using malicious apps.
 The malware programs like Trojans, Adware, Spyware, Keyloggers, and more

 To protect your Android devices from malware attacks, first, it is essential to know what are the latest types of malware that are creating havoc.